AGolz/Born2beRoot/README.md

 In this article, I will share my journey of deploying a server on RockyLinux in a VirtualBox environment.
 The experience was both challenging and enriching, providing me with invaluable hands-on experience in configuring and managing virtual servers.
 From the installation of the operating system, setting up network configurations, to ensuring secure user management, each step provided me with a deeper understanding of how servers function.

 This article aims to serve as a comprehensive guide for anyone interested in undertaking a similar project.
-It will detail the theoretical aspects of virtual machines and VirtualBox before delving into the practical aspects of deploying a server on RockyLinux.
+It will detail the theoretical aspects of virtual machines and VirtualBox before delving into the practical aspects of deploying a server on Rocky Linux.
 So, whether you're a student, a budding system administrator, or a seasoned professional looking for some refreshers, this guide has something to offer.
 Let's dive in!

 ![emaksimo's b2beRoot](https://user-images.githubusercontent.com/51645091/221917201-45cedcb5-7568-466d-b2cd-fd52d3001af1.png)